commitdev/zero-aws-eks-stack/doc-site/docs/components/serverless/authentication.md

 ## Auth Middleware
 Authenticator is invoked by API Gateway and the context is passed down via `requestContext.authorizer.lambda`, all the JWT claims will also be available in this context, to change or modify the context you can update the authorizer lambda function.

+## Application
+By default all endpoints except for `GET /status*` will go through authentication, this is configured in `template.yaml` in the backend application.

 [lambda-authorizer-flow]: https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-use-lambda-authorizer.html#api-gateway-lambda-authorizer-flow